harmony-one/x/progress/alaina-furstenberg.md

 On-going: One tweet + two replies per day, 365/7 all the time.

+2024-03-07 Thu: ONE Map testing + syncing with Nagesh on corrections.
+Newest updates include improved spacing, voice memo functionality (Random languages had been appearing, there was no error message when no spoken words are detected), added '...' while loading with animation.
+Handoff notes documented [here](https://www.notion.so/harmonyone/m-country-feature-pushes-a4b86e96275c4dbc8ef1c308e6186b4b).
+Synced with Envio on co-marketing campaign set to span mon march 11 - fri march 15, began designing co-marketing graphics.

 2024-03-06 Wed: Tested ONE Map + documented bugs and feature updates in [this handoff](https://www.notion.so/harmonyone/m-country-feature-pushes-a4b86e96275c4dbc8ef1c308e6186b4b).
 Next steps were to promote the use of voice memos by deleting the second button and keeping it to one large button.

 2024-03-05 Tue: Synced on ONE social map feature updates, drafted [handoff](https://www.notion.so/harmonyone/m-country-feature-pushes-a4b86e96275c4dbc8ef1c308e6186b4b) outlining feature pushes and updated [mocks](https://www.figma.com/file/IFSuckaDc7LyTxbrYUtlBN/ONE(social)-map?type=design&node-id=0%3A1&mode=design&t=3taO7nlbPbhZatlz-1) in Figma.
 Met with Nagesh to discuss the feature changes and the larger idea of social AI on Harmony.
 Tweeted [human protocol thread](https://x.com/harmonyprotocol/status/1765445868621332737?s=20).